openstack/nova/api-guide/source/index.rst

 Compute API
 ===========

-The nova project has a ReSTful HTTP service called the OpenStack Compute API.
+The nova project has a RESTful HTTP service called the OpenStack Compute API.
 Through this API, the service provides massively scalable, on demand, self-service access to compute resources.
 Depending on the deployment those compute resources might be Virtual Machines, Physical Machines or Containers.